 Review Your Cover at Each Mortgage Milestone

-Major mortgage events - refinancing, fixing a new rate, increasing the loan for renovations, switching from interest-only to principal-and-interest, or paying off a chunk with a lump sum - should all trigger a review of your life insurance.
-The Sorted life insurance guide provides a useful framework for assessing your cover needs.
+Major mortgage events - refinancing, fixing a new rate, increasing the loan for renovations, switching between interest-only and principal-and-interest, or paying off a chunk with a lump sum - should all trigger a review of your life insurance.
+The Moneysmart life insurance guide provides a useful framework for assessing your cover needs.

 Frequently Asked Questions